cloudstateu/Distributed-Logs/readme.md

 1. Go to `http://localhost:8088/swagger` in the browser

-1. Execute `Api/Success` and `Api/Failure` operations.
-You may use build in Swagger UI

-1. Browse 'http://localhost:16686/' for Jaeger dashboard
+1. Browse 'http://localhost:16686/' for Jaeger dashboard and recent requests

+### Scenarios

+1. Execute `Api/Success` and `Api/Failure` operations in swagger tester
+2. Execute `Api/Success` / `Api/Failure` with `correlation-id` header

 # Docs
 - https://opentelemetry.io/